Skip to content

 You have been given the model files in the example files, you should now make sure that you can run the prepared files and find the stationary phase for the glucose-insulin model.

-1. Stationary behavior
+1. Stationary behaviour

 Have we reached a stationary phase?